 In 1929, Totepool windows opened for business at the course and quickly moved on to become a national success, with kiosks and pool betting facilities at every racecourse in the UK.

 The track at Carlisle Racecourse measures just over a mile and a half and is best described as pear-shaped.
-It’s a right-handed course (fairly unusual for British racing), galloping in nature, with a steep uphill finish of over three furlongs.
-The advantage here is in race of over seven furlongs, where a prominent position on the home straight can often see the runner through to the win.
-The turns at Carlisle Racecourse are easy, but stamina is required because of the shape and going.
+It’s a right-handed course, galloping in nature, with a steep uphill finish of over three furlongs.
+The turns at Carlisle Racecourse are easy, but stamina is required because of the climbs and often heavy going.
 Carlisle Racecourse is particularly popular as a National Hunt course with trainers from all over the country.

 Carlisle Racecourse hosts a variety of fun and informal race days with accessible low-cost entry tickets, all of which are popular with locals and those from further afield, opening up horseracing to an audience who may not normally be able to attend.